Our Kids Can't Wait

 The percentage of Maryland public school students living in poverty has more than doubled since 1990—from 22% to 45%—putting our statewide student population on the verge of becoming majority low-income.
 Since the last time the state funding formula was revised nearly 20 years ago, the percentage of English language learners, who require more staff and resources to catch up and stay on track with their English-speaking peers, has doubled.
 The number of students receiving special education services has also increased markedly.
 Maryland now ranks near the bottom of all states for funding poor districts and affluent district evenly, with federal education data showing that Maryland’s poorest school districts receive 5% less state and local education funding than Maryland’s wealthiest districts.

 When Marylanders approved casino gaming, voters thought the new revenue would increase education funding.
 But instead, Gov. O'Malley used $500 million of that money elsewhere in his budgets, followed by Gov. Hogan diverting $1.4 billion of casino money to plug holes in other parts of his budgets.
-In 2018, educators successfully fought for the passage of the Fix the Fund Act, which puts a constitutional amendment on the ballot in November to finally stop this budget gimmick and provide a $500 million annual increase in school funding.
-If voters approve the amendment, it will be an important first step in closing the annual $2.9 billion underfunding of our schools.
+In 2018, educators successfully fought for the passage of the Fix the Fund Act, which put a constitutional amendment on the November ballot (Question 1) to finally stop this budget gimmick and provide a $500 million annual increase in school funding.
+Question 1 passed overwhelmingly, with more votes than anything else on the ballot and by the widest margin of any Maryland ballot measure in more than 20 years.
+It's clear that Marylanders want increased funding for public schools, and Question 1 was the first step in making that a reality.